How a Complete Eye Exam Is Performed

 With this guide, you’ll have a much better understanding on what a complete eye exam is and how it can help your health.
 It’s important to be prepared so that you can identify potential eye problems early on and avoid potential dangers later in life.

-Now that you know what happens during a complete eye exam, you’re ready to get started with your own eye exam.
-Schedule an appointment with Dominion Eye Care today.
+Now that you know what to expect, you’re ready to get started with your own eye exam.
+Schedule your exam today, with Dominion Eye Care!